 It is the objective of the Accounting Division to issue payment within ten (10) working days after receipt of all necessary documentation.
 Documentation required prior to making payment is as follows:

-- Purchase Order issued by the Purchasing Division or Small Purchase Order (under $500) or Purchase Order Release No. (if purchase is against a valid contract) issued by a City Department.
+- Purchase Order issued by the Purchasing Division or Purchase Order Release No. (if purchase is against a valid contract) issued by a City Department.